team7katas/sysopsquad/README.md

 ![Containers](images/containers.jpg "Containers")

-Note that the diagram is focused on domain concerns, so cross-cutting concerns such as logging, authentication, gateways etc, are not present to make the picture more clear.
+Note that the diagram is focused on domain concerns, so cross-cutting concerns such as logging, authentication, load balancing etc, are not present to make the picture more clear.

 ### Sequences